 Dig into a heaping serving of this low-carb kelp noodle pesto bowl recipe prepared with kale pesto and satisfying vegetables; top it off with any protein you desire.

 Hearty and satisfying.
 Add more spice to bring up the heat.
 Substitute the beyond meat for any protein options you'd like!

 Crunchy, and fresh tasting.
 A perfect easy meal packed with vegetables, pair the kelp noodles or traditional pad thai noodles with any protein and vegetables you desire.

 Find an incredibly easy recipe that meets the paleo-lifestyle guidelines, and can be made for your meal prep efforts or any weekday meal in a quick 15 minutes.

-Stuffed sweet potatoes are easy to throw together and can be prepare in bulk!
-Simply roast off 3-4 medium to small sized sweet potatoes, choose your filling, then toppings, and bam!
+Stuffed sweet potatoes are easy to throw together and can be prepared in bulk!
+Simply roast off 3-4 medium to small-sized sweet potatoes, choose your filling, then toppings, and bam!